NVIDIA-Merlin/HugeCTR/README.md

 Different to `Norm` format, The training Data in `RAW` format is all in one binary file and in int32, no matter Label / Dense Feature / Category Features.

-The number of Samples / Dense feature / Category feature / label dimension are all delcared in configure json file.
+The number of Samples / Dense feature / Category feature / label dimension are all declared in the configure json file.

 Note that only one-hot data is accepted with this format.